rpdelaney/l4d2-tourney-rules/rules.md

 To report match results, [TBD].
 Include a screenshot of the final scores.
-Results will not be accepted via email, Steam instant messenger, or the steam community.
+Results will not be accepted via email, Steam instant messenger, or the Steam Community.

 #####5.2 Tardiness
 Each competitor has 15 minutes after the scheduled time to have 4 players in